ajo01/cloud-resume-challenge/README.md

 ### Step 1 - Frontend

 Every year I rebuild my portfolio website.
-For 2024, I redesigned my website with React and this was the app I used as my frontend for this challenge.
+For 2024, I had already redesigned my website with React and this was the app I used as my frontend for this challenge.

 ### Step 2 - Deploy Website to AWS S3 Bucket

-Since my app was built with React, I generated static files by running 'npm run build'.
+Since my app was built with React, I generated static files by running `npm run build`.
 The build folder was uploaded to the S3 bucket named www.amyjo.cloud.

 The S3 bucket's files looks like this: